Industry Standard

 • Gold is produced mainly through artisanal and small-scale mining

-• The mining sector is regulated by government institutions
+• Mining activity is overseen by government institutions

-• The country acts as a transit and export route for regional gold flows
+• The country plays an important transit and export role for regional gold flows

 Togo as a Regional Gold Transit Hub

-One of the most important aspects of Togo’s gold market is its role in regional trade.
+One of the most important aspects of Togo’s position in the gold trade is its role as a commercial and export route for neighboring countries.

-• Some gold sold “from Togo” may actually originate from other West African countries
+• Some gold sold “from Togo” may originate elsewhere

-• Buyers must verify the true origin of gold
+• Buyers should verify the true source of the gold

-• Togo’s role is often logistical rather than production-based
+• Togo’s role is often logistical rather than purely production-based

 Where Gold Comes From in Togo